mathildemrt/ada/project/README.md

 - create a data story

 #### Week 5 ( 5 Dec)
+- Create our dataframe with the entire dataset
+- Start Visualisation function on the subset

 #### Week 6 ( 12 Dec)
+- Finish the visualizations
+- Do the analysis
+- Start the data story

 #### Week 7 ( 19 Dec)
+- Finish the data story

 ## Visualizations